christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 destruction of Solomon's Temple and the deportation of Jews (586 BC) and despite the last king of Babylon, Nabonidus, treating the jews well [^28].
-Very shortly after its foundation in 550 BC the Persian Empire under Cyrus the Great aka Kurushi Kabir (Kurushi = "lord of the sun", "kabi = great.
+Very shortly after its foundation in 550 BC the Persian Empire under Cyrus the Great aka Koroush Kabir (Koroush = "lord of the sun", "kabi = great.
 Cyrus translates to Kurosh in ancient Persian) wiped the Babylonians out, and allowed the Jews to return to Canaan (539 BC).
 Through the Edict of Cyrus the jews were then allowed to have their own